jorisvandenbossche/course-python-data/notebooks/case1_bike_count.md

 df_hourly.groupby(df_hourly.index.hour).mean().plot()
 ```

 So the daily pattern is clearly different for both directions.
-In the morning more people go north, in the evening more people go south.
+In the morning more people go towards the centre, in the evening more people go back to Mariakerke.
 The morning peak is also more condensed.

 +++